 Once you have saved your environment, it generates the embed code which you can copy and paste into your website.
 Note that the embed code will not work until you have actually created a library and produced a build.
 For more information, see Environments.

 Now that you understand the basic components, the publishing process should make more sense.
 You need to:

-Create a dev environment using the adapter you created.
+Create a dev environment using the host you created.

 Deploy the embed code from your dev environment to your dev test site.